livingdocsIO/documentation/content/customising/server-configuration/_index.md

 The `enableConsumers` is the configuration used to enable/disable the publish control consumers.
 By default, they it will be enabled in server instances that define `roles: ['worker']` in server configuration.

 The `history.anonymizeAfter` setting is used to remove the traceability of certain persons work after a given amount of time.
 This requirement comes typically from the workers council that don't want that it is possible to trace back who did what over a long period of time.
 Technically, after the given time, no `user_id` is sent along with revision entities anymore and they are marked as "anonymized" in the UI.
 The time is a "milliseconds" string, meaning that you can type things like '30 days' or '5 minutes'.

+The `realtimeUpdates` property controls the behaviour of dashboard updates.
+Documents displayed on a dashboard will automatically update, and a refresh button will be displayed when there are new results available.
+The realtime update feature is enabled by default, with a polling interval of 60 seconds, so if you need to disable it for any reason then set `enabled: false`.
+You can lower the polling interval for more regular updates, but this will increase the load on your server and databases due to more frequent requests from clients.
+If you change the values you will need to wait for clients to refresh the page and load the latest server config.

 #### Document-lists